ashwinkol/Notes/Java Notes/README.md

 # Java Basic Elements

+# Variable in Java

+### Understanding Variable and Method Execution in Java

+### Variable Execution vs. Method Execution

+In Java, there's a distinction between executing a variable and executing a method:

+**Executing a Variable:**

+Executing a variable involves creating a memory location for the variable with an initialized value.
+The Java Virtual Machine (JVM) automatically executes variables when the variable creation statement appears in the program, i.e., by reading its value.

+**Executing a Method:**

+Executing a method means executing the logic defined within the method.
+The JVM does not execute method logic automatically.
+It executes the method only when the method calling statement appears, not merely by defining the method logic.

+**Q.** What is the difference between executing a variable and executing a method?

+Executing a variable: Executing a variable means creating variable memory location wit Initialized value.
+Jvm executes variables automatically when variable creation statemer appears in the program. l.e., reading its value.

+Executing a method: It means executing method logic.
+Jvm does not execute method log Buting jadically.
+It executes method only when that method calling statement appears and not b using just definition l.e., executing that method logic

+---

+## Types of Variables

+Based on class scopes, variables in Java are divided into three types:

+### Local Variables

+- Local variables are declared in methods, constructors, or blocks.
+- They are created when the method, constructor, or block is entered and destroyed once it exits.
+- Access modifiers cannot be used for local variables, and they are visible only within the declared method, constructor, or block.
+- Local variables are implemented at the stack level internally.
+- They must be declared and initialized before use, as there is no default value for them.

+### Instance Variables

+Instance variables are declared within a class directly, but not outside a method, constructor, or any block.
+When space is allocated for an object in the heap, a slot for each instance variable value is created.

+Instance variables are created when an object is created with the use of the keyword 'new' and destroyed when the object is destroyed.
+They hold values that must be referenced by more than one method, constructor, or block, or essential parts of an object, allowing the state to be present throughout the class.

+Instance variables can be declared at the class level before or after use.
+Access modifiers can be given for instance variables.
+Normally, it is recommended to make these variables private (access level), however, visibility for subclasses can be given for these variables with the use of access modifiers.

+Instance variables have default values: 0 for numbers, false for Booleans, and null for object references.
+Values can be assigned during declaration or within the constructor.

+Instance variables can be accessed directly by calling the variable name inside the class.
+However, within static methods and different classes (when instance variables are given accessibility), they should be called using the fully qualified name: `ObjectReference.VariableName`.

+- Instance variables are declared within a class but not within a method, constructor, or block.
+- They are created when an object is created and destroyed when the object is destroyed.
+- Instance variables hold values referenced by more than one method, constructor, or block and are present throughout the class.
+- They can be accessed directly within the class and are typically recommended to be private.
+- Instance variables have default values (0 for numbers, false for Booleans, null for object references), which can be assigned during declaration or within the constructor.

+### Class/Static Variables

+- Class or static variables are shared among all instances of a class.
+- They are declared using the `static` keyword and retain their values throughout the class's lifetime.
+- Class variables can be accessed directly using the class name and are typically recommended to be private.

 ## Data Types And Literals

 In Java, data types represent the type of data that can be stored in variables.
 Here are the main data types in Java: